 The solution is to be proactive.

-Tie it all together by creating an in-depth pillar page on the topic, then hyperlink all your blogs towards this pillar page.
+Tie it all together by creating an in-depth pillar page on the topic, then hyperlink all your articles towards this pillar page.

-This will signify to Google’s algorithm that this is an authoritative piece of content and…
+This will signify to Google’s algorithm that it's an authoritative piece of content and…

 …hey presto, it will rank higher in the search engine rankings.